ZiweiMEI/ziweimei.github.io/_pages/cv.md

 # Education

-* Ph.D in Economics, Department of Economics, the Chinese University of Hong Kong, 2020 - present.
+* Ph.D in Economics, Department of Economics, the Chinese University of Hong Kong, 2020 - 2025.
   * Visiting Ph.D.
 Student, Department of Statistics, University of Oxford, Spring 2024.
 * Bachelor in Economics, Lingnan College, Sun Yat-Sen University, 2016-2020.
 * Bachelor in Mathematics, School of Mathematics, Sun Yat-Sen University, 2018-2020.